angoca/db2-nagios-configuration/README.md

 This project consists of a set of scripts that have the structure to define the necessary objects to monitor DB2.

-The objects are defined in a non-traditional way, and for this reason it is important to understand the Nagios structure (hosts, services and commands) and DB2 structure (server, instance, database).
+The objects are defined in a non-traditional way, and for this reason it is important to understand the Nagios structure (hosts, services and commands) and DB2 structure (servers, instances, databases).

 It is recommended to create a directory dedicated for these files in your Nagios configuration directory.
 This prevents to be modified for other things different from DB2.